benoitgh/adeoTest/tests-technique/ANALYSIS.md

 	I start by identifying that nothing is implemented beyond the updateEvent in the EventController

-	=> I added code in EventController and EventRepositoryImpl
+	=> I added code in the classes EventController and EventRepositoryImpl

-	=> I changed Repository<Event, Long> by CrudRepository<Event, Long> to use the save method
+	=> I changed Repository<Event, Long> to CrudRepository<Event, Long> to use the save method

 	I got the following errors: